C-Powers/WebTheremin/README.md

 # WebTheramin
-A... uh... web theramin.
 Increase X axis to decrease pitch, increase Y axis for gain to approach 1 (loudness to increase).